huriyilmaz/visualstudio-docs.tr-tr/docs/msbuild/build-loggers.md

 ## <a name="example"></a>Örnek

 ### <a name="description"></a>Açıklama
-Aşağıdaki örnek, Günlükçü için tam kod içerir.
+Aşağıdaki örnek, günlükçü için kodun tamamını içerir.

 ### <a name="code"></a>Kod
 [!code-csharp[msbuild_SimpleConsoleLogger#1](../msbuild/codesnippet/CSharp/build-loggers_4.cs)]